MarshallVielmetti/MarshallVielmetti/README.md

 ## 👋 Hello 👋
 I'm Marshall Vielmetti, a CS student at the University of Michigan, Ann Arbor (Go Blue!)

-I'm currently a Software Development Intern at Johns Hopkins University Applied Physics Lab in Laurel, MD
+I'm currently a Software Development Intern at Johns Hopkins University Applied Physics Lab in Laurel, MD, where I'm working on a multi-agent, command and control mission system!